 Renting a car is the simplest way to explore Oahu, especially because there is so much to see and do all around the whole island.
 You’ll likely want to venture out of the North Shore area and check out other spots on the island.
 However, if you can’t drive or don’t want to rent a car, there are certainly other ways to get around.

 Biking is a great way to get around locally.
 There are bike paths that you can safely ride on, and any route you take is likely to be super scenic!
 Google Maps is a great resource for finding your way around on bikes.
 They will recommend the best routes to travel somewhere by bike, as well as tell you if the terrain is mostly flat or hilly.
-Bikes are available at Outsite Oahu – Sunset Beach.
+Bikes are available at Outsite North Shore – Sunset Beach.

 Uber or Lyft in Oahu